FloodMetric

 Prepared On: 12 February 2025

-Purpose: The FloodMetric report informs you about risk to your site from fluvial, pluvial, tidal and historic sources as well as from nationally modelled data sources provided by Fathom including present day and future climate data.
+Purpose: The FloodMetric report informs you about risk to your site from fluvial, pluvial, tidal and historic sources.
 This report also provides critical local policy information related to drainage and flood risk issues.
 Unless indicated, the FloodMetric report is unlikely to be suitable for submission to a Local Planning Authority.
 To the best of our knowledge the data is current and appropriate at the time of reporting.

 Status